 🎯 Take away

-👉The attendees can find different virtual booths designated sections for possible sponsors, exhibitors, or other interesting content in the event on this page.
+👉Attendees can find virtual booths designated for sponsors, exhibitors, and other interesting content about the event on this page.
 They can find the virtual booths always with the handshake icon in the event navigation.

 The attendees can interact with the booth's elements: the carousel and the sidebar section,s where they can access the sponsor's digital materials, read more about the company, and chat with sponsor reps.